MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/information-barriers.md

 ## Access control for IB modes

 Access to sites by users is based on the IB mode of the site.

 ### Open mode

 For a user to access a SharePoint site that has no segment and site's information barriers  mode is set to *Open*:

-- The user has site access permissions.
+- The user has site access permissions..

 ### Owner Moderated mode

 For a user to access a SharePoint site with site's information barriers mode is set to *Owner Moderated*:

-- The user has site access permissions.
+- (For non-group connected sites) The user has site access permissions.

->[!NOTE]
->Owner Moderated mode is only supported for non-group connected sites.
+- (For group connected sites) The user must be a member of the Microsoft 365 group connected to the site.

 ### Implicit mode